 If you’re planning on continually using worm castings, the best way is to get your own vermicompost bin.
-I made mine in 5 minutes for $19, so there’s not much of a barrier here.
-If you’d like a quick video on how to do this, you can check out a YouTube short I made here:
+I made mine in 10 minutes for under $50, so there’s not much of a barrier here.
+If you’d like a quick visual of how to do this, you can check out this video I made here:

 You don’t need many worms, just a dozen will do (get red wigglers if you can).
 They’ll reproduce quickly and you’ll have plenty in your soil in no time.